nemediano/nemediano.github.io/resume.md

 ### Frameworks and APIs

 My focus has been as a graphics programmer and I usually use [GLTF](https://www.glfw.org/){:target="_blank" rel="noreferrer noopener"} as a windows manager and different libraries (recently I have been a huge fan of [Dear imgui](https://github.com/ocornut/imgui){:target="_blank" rel="noreferrer noopener"}) to do UI for graphics apps.

 I also have experience using higher level game engines like Unity and Unreal, but I am not an expert on those (yet!).

-I also have experience using programming languages with large frameworks behind them, like Python, Matlab, Qt (with C++) and R.

 Finally, I have moderate experience as a web developer using PHP and ASP.NET MVC, at the backend with some knowledge of Javascript, HTML and CSS for the front end.

-### Software engineering general skills
+### General software engineering skills

 I have experience working with SVN, but right now I am only using either git (my favorite) or P4.
 I usually develop using the Android approach, which includes [Gerrit](https://www.gerritcodereview.com/){:target="_blank" rel="noreferrer noopener"}.
 However, I like using Github for my personal projects.

-I am used to work in small teams that use spring based development and track their progress on regular meetings.
+I usually work in small teams that do sprint based development, track their progress SW tools and on regular meetings.
+I am used to writing unit tests, doing code reviews and to present my work on meetings.

+I am also used to working either from the office or from home.
+This means that I am able to keep constant communication with my team by chat, VC If any of us is remote.
+If we are in the office, I like to chat and go for lunch with my teammates.